 We decided to stay at an Airbnb that was a little outside of the main town but which had a beautiful view of the Beagle Channel.
 We needed a car for that, and for all the other places we wanted to go, so we rented a car from an Avis shop in town that we had pre-reserved for about $40/day (though you can also rent them from the airport).
 This turned out to be a very wise move, as our Airbnb turned out to be halfway up the mountain (this was not obvious on the map, but became immediately clear once we arrived and realized how little of the town was on flat ground.)

 Val and I split the driving.
 I was very excited because I’d only recently gained my manual license in London before departing on this trip, and all the cars they had there were manual.
 Val soon learned that my driving skills had sadly not improved much since Easter Island, where at least I could blame things on the ubiquitous potholes.
 Alas, Ushuaia’s roads were all too clear but my shifting still…lagged…as we drove around exploring this beautiful land.

-Ushuaia: Things to Do
+Things to Do in Ushuaia